Loris94/MobiDev/README.md

 * Python 2.7 on the server
 * MongoDB on the server

-All python dependencies all downloadable with pip:
+All python dependencies are downloadable with pip:
 * pip install python-socketio
 * pip install eventlet
 * pip install pymongo